Canon 800D vs G1X Mark III

-The Canon EOS 800D (called Canon T7i in some regions) and the Canon PowerShot G1 X Mark III are two digital cameras that were announced, respectively, in February 2017 and October 2017.
+The Canon EOS 800D (called Canon T7i in some regions) and the Canon PowerShot G1 X Mark III are two digital cameras that were revealed to the public, respectively, in February 2017 and October 2017.
 The 800D is a DSLR, while the G1X Mark III is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 The physical size and weight of the Canon 800D and the Canon G1 X Mark III are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 800D – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is considerably smaller (32 percent) than the Canon 800D.
 It is noteworthy in this context that the G1X Mark III is splash and dust-proof, while the 800D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark III has a lens built in, whereas the 800D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 800D and their specifications in the Canon EF Lens Catalog.